Understanding Cash Flow Statement Reports

 Written by Eddy Hood

-Of all the financial reports a company generates, cash flow statements are among the most crucial and useful.
+Of all the financial reports a company generates, a basic cash flow statement is among the most crucial and useful.
 As providers of outsourced accounting services, we at Ignite Spot work closely with all of our clients to help them understand their financial situation.
 We strive not only to keep track of the books efficiently, but also to help each entrepreneur further his or her business goals.
 When a business owner is just starting out, one of the first questions we seek to address is: "What is a cash flow statement?"

 What is a Cash Flow Statement?

-A cash flow statement provides a picture of where a company's cash has come from and where it is being spent over a set period of time.
-In other words, by looking at a cash flow statement, it is possible to understand the company's current cash holdings.
+A basic cash flow statement provides a picture of where a company's cash has come from and where it is being spent over a set period of time.
+In other words, by looking at an accounting cash flow statement, it is possible to understand the company's current cash holdings.
 The statement also offers a sense of where cash is generally going and where it is coming from.

 Ignite Spot Can Help